bobbykemp/GDC2017Project/Documentations/README.md

 Once team manager acknowledge your task is completed, task will be marked as `COMPLETED` and will be marked closed.
 If any bug is found later, it will be added as new task on project board, with `Bug` tag.

+To identify which task is still open, check if task card has green exclamation point on it.
+If task card has red exclamation point with checkmark, it meas that task is finished and sent to closed task.
+Any task can be opened again if the task was incomplete.
+So be sure to check project board often to see which task is still open.